psnact/SimplePresenter/PROJECT_SUMMARY.md

 ## Overview

-**SimplePresenter** is a complete, production-ready Bible & Lyrics projection and livestreaming application for churches, built with modern C++ and Qt 6.
+**SimplePresenter** is a complete, production-ready Bible & Lyrics projection application for churches, built with modern C++ and Qt 6.

 ## Architecture